Home

 Left: Findlay College.
 Right: Hancock County Historical Museum

-Dorothy and Red's daughter Diane lived her life with fun and gusto.
-A 1961 issue of the Findlay Republican-Courier captured her energetic spirit when it reported:
+She lived her life with fun and gusto.
+A 1961 issue of the Findlay Republican-Courier captured her energetic spirit:

 The latest local TV performers, who probably will be the envy of their teen-age friends, are Key Steegman ... and Diane Sheldon...
 They were seen by TV viewers Thursday afternoon dancing on Bandstand, the Dick Clark Show...
 The two girls have been having a wind-ding in Atlantic City where they saw, heard, and talked with Bobby Rydell, one of the heart-throbs of the teen-agers and in Philadelphia where the Bandstand show highlighted a series of entertaining adventures for the Findlay girls.